Tax Avoiders

-Tax Avoiders is a single-player video game for the Atari 2600 released in 1982.
+Tax Avoiders is a single-player video game for the Atari 2600 released in 1986.
 It was conceived by Darrell Wagner at Dunhill Electronics; he was billed on the packaging as a "Licensed Tax Consultant and former IRS Revenue Agent".
-The game was developed by Todd Clark Holm, "an indepe [sic] investment advisor, registered with the S.E.C."
+The game was developed by Todd Clark Holm, "an independent investment advisor, registered with the S.E.C."
 The game was designed by John Simonds and published by American Videogame.
+It was first conceived in 1982 but only released years later.